There are no job openings at the moment, but check with us periodically for new opportunities.

 Big Bowl of Ideas is seeking a self motivated, organized, and resourceful Business Development Manager.

-If you like doing good for the world and generating the resources to do so simultaneously, we’re talking to people who have a real knack for generating business and government and philanthropic grants that advance our mission to create dynamic culturally competent and design forward solutions for social change.
+If you like doing good for the world and generating the resources to do so simultaneously, we’re talking to people who have a real knack for generating business to business projects and government and philanthropic grants that advance our mission to create dynamic culturally competent and design forward solutions for social change.

 As a business development manager, you’ll identify new business opportunities in order to generate revenue and help the business grow.